Northern Highland-American Legion State Forest

-Northern Highland-American Legion State Forest is a Wisconsin state forest of more than 225000 acre across Vilas, Oneida, and Iron counties in north-central Wisconsin.
-The state forest includes numerous lakes, rivers, and streams.
-The most prominent rivers are the Wisconsin, Flambeau, and Manitowish.
-The state forest supports a large variety of outdoor recreation activities including camping, hiking, snowmobiling, bicycling, boating, fishing, hunting, and birdwatching.
+Northern Highland-American Legion State Forest is a Wisconsin state forest of more than 236,000 acre across Vilas, Oneida, and Iron counties in north-central Wisconsin.
+The state forest includes 900 lakes.
+Prominent rivers are the Wisconsin, Flambeau, and Manitowish.
+The state forest supports a large variety of outdoor recreation activities including camping, hiking, snowmobiling, cycling, boating, fishing, hunting, and birdwatching.
 In addition to recreational activities the state forest also hosts a number of research programs.
 The forest is a state-managed timber resource providing opportunities for commercial logging, individual firewood collection, and individual Christmas tree harvesting.

 Camping

 The forest offers abundant opportunities for campers with a wide range of facilities.
-The state forest hosts 18 campgrounds, 2 group camp areas, and 131 remote campsites.
+The state forest hosts modern, group, rustic and primitive campgrounds.
 Additionally special permits can be obtained for backcountry backpack camping and deer-hunting camping.